 Billing monthly will involve a lot of invoices, so use a software solution such as GoCardless with Directli.
 This system will automate the collection of your invoices on the day they are due and will even automatically mark your invoices as paid and reconcile them for you.

 For extra work that isn’t included in the monthly fee, use a tool such as Practice Ignition.
-This allows you to quickly send the client a proposal for an ad hoc piece of work, and when the client signs the engagement letter, it will automatically send the invoice and take payment.
+This allows you to quickly send the client a proposal and when the client signs the online engagement letter, it will automatically send an invoice and take payment.
 Just make sure that your staff know what is included in the client’s monthly fees, so they know when to charge for anything on top of this.